052223-java-angular/rama-foodie-p1/README.md

 - User registration and login.
 - Browsing and searching for recipes.
-- Editing User Profile.
 - Adding recipes to my list.
-- Viewing and rating other user's recipe.
+- Viewing and rating user's recipe.

 ## Stretch Goals

 - Adding an admin role that can add, remove uses or moderate their comments
-- Make friends with other users and only allow your friends to view, rate and comment on your recipe( Authorized users only)
+- Edit User Profile.
-- Inmplement an internal messaging system to communicate with other users.
+- Implement an internal messaging system to communicate with other users.
 - Implementing  3 party authorization.

 ## Tech Stacks